-Prerequisites: PH 1500 - Lighting I: Fundamentals

-Notes: (Formerly CP 2321 - Portraiture)
+Prerequisites: PH 1500 - Lighting I: Fundamentals Notes: The textbook The Photographer's Guide to Posing: Techniques to Flatter Everyone is also used in PH3750.
+(Formerly CP 2321 - Portraiture)

 - Analyze and apply specific learned skills such as lighting, composition, and context, to create a portraiture portfolio. - Demonstrate directorial skills in the areas of posing, body language, facial expressions, and gestures. - Apply retouching techniques to modify the portrait image. - Create photographs that illustrate the photographer's perspective of the subject's narrative.